mrWeiss0/project-reti-logiche-2020/README.md

 ```
 Or print in browser, but with less features (no page numbers).

+## Tests
+Tests are implemented in `test_p.vhd` in [test sources](sources/test)
+with three procedures common for every testbench.

+The data for each test are in a separated file
+generated running the script [`test.py`](test.py)
+with the configuration in [`test.ini`](test.ini).
+Each section in the configuration generates a test with the given parameters,
+values can be manually inserted or randomly generated.
+Configuration parameters are explained in `test.py`.

 ## How to regenerate Vivado Project after cloning
 Generate test data
 ```